Detecting active L\'evy particles using differential dynamic microscopy: Detecting active L evy particles using differential dynamic microscopy

 where we add a fraction $1-\alpha$ of nonmotile diffusive cells with the same diffusion constant $D$ as motile cells, and $f_{\rm RT}(k,\tau)$ is the ISF of ALPs or RTPs calculated using Eq.~\eqref{eqn_isf_rt} and the renewal theory.

 To characterize the motion of cells across scales, we fit simultaneously $f(k,\tau)$ with multiple $k$ values that range across scales.
-The choices of $k$ should include those on small length scales $\sim \ell_p$, which encode swimming properties, and those on large length scales $\sim 5\ell_p$, which capture the asymptotic behavior of $f(k,\tau)$ on large scales.
-We note that the smallest $k$ accessible experimentally is determined by the image size in quasi-2D systems or the depth of fields in 3D systems~\cite{Martinez:2012}, which should be orders of magnitude larger than $\ell_p$.
+The choices of $k$ should include those on small length scales $\sim \ell_p$, which encode swimming properties, and those on large length scales at least $5\ell_p$, which capture the asymptotic behavior of $f(k,\tau)$ on large scales.
+We note that the smallest $k$ accessible experimentally is constrained by the image size in quasi-2D systems or the depth of fields in 3D systems~\cite{Martinez:2012}, and the measurement on large length scales approaching $1/8$ of the image size suffers from insufficient statistical accuracy.
 The largest $k$ is restricted by the pixel size of the images.
 As visualization of a single cell is not necessary, using a pixel size between the body size of the cell and $\ell_p$ should be sufficient.